-Visitors can view the poignant permanent exhibition ‘Scenes from a Disembodied Past by artist Bernard Canavan, it tells the story of emigration from Ireland in the 1950’s.
+Additionally, Visitors can view the poignant permanent exhibition ‘Scenes from a Disembodied Past by artist Bernard Canavan.
+It tells the story of emigration from Ireland in the 1950’s.

-Please allow at least 1 hour to compete this tour.
+Please allow at least 1 hour to complete this tour.

-At the school examination on 3rd July 1855 there were 43 boys present out of an average enrolment of 132 with an average attendance of 54.
+At the school examination on 3rd July 1855, 43 boys were present out of an average enrolment of 132, with an average attendance of 54.
 In December 1891 the school closed in consequence of a serious illness and epidemic in the locality.
-A report in 1892 read “I certify that an epidemic of typhoid fever prevailed in this town and the neighbourhood during the last quarter of 1891 and the beginning of the present year.
-Signed – Joseph Langan, LRCSI, Edgeworthstown”.
+A report in 1892 read:

-Richard Hyland, who had been assistant since 1st January 1911 now became principal on the 9th July 1911.
-In 1911 the manager Canon Martin applied for grant towards the cost of enclosing the extension of the site and erecting outoffices.
+Richard Hyland, who had been assistant since 1st January 1911, now became principal on the 9th July 1911.
+The same year, the manager Canon Martin applied for a grant towards the cost of enclosing the extension of the site and erecting out offices.

-In 1952 a grant of £3925 was sanctioned towards cost estimated at £4775 to erect a new school including cost of site, furniture etc., to accommodate 80 pupils in two rooms, each of 40 pupils.
-This school was built further out of town, also on the Ballymahon Road and eventually amalgamated with St. Elizabeth’s in 2001).
-With the opening of this school Richard Hyland retired on pension on 30th June 1953.
+In 1952 a grant of £3925 was sanctioned, towards cost estimated at £4775, to erect a new school including cost of site, furniture etc. Designed to accommodate 80 pupils in two rooms, each of 40 pupils.
+This school was built further out of town, also on the Ballymahon Road, and eventually amalgamated with St. Elizabeth’s in 2001.
+Simultaneously with the opening of this school, Richard Hyland retired on pension on 30th June 1953.

 The Maria Edgeworth Centre interprets the life, times and works of Maria Edgeworth.
-She was a pioneer in the development of the modern day novel, she was also a pioneer in children’s literature , and a social commentator of the time.
-As a woman, she, under the law was not allowed to own land yet she managed the family estate on behalf of her brother Lovell after the death of their father.
-As well as interpreting their legacy the centre contains many books and artefacts associated with the family.
-It also houses the extensive Edgeworth Portrait Gallery and a permanent exhibition ‘Scenes from a Disembodied Past’ by artist Bernard Canavan, the exhibition depicts the story of forced emigration in the late 1950’s.
+She was a pioneer in the development of the modern day novel.
+Furthermore, she was a pioneer in children’s literature , and a social commentator of the time.
+Above all, she, as a woman, was not allowed to own land, under the law.
+And yet she managed the family estate on behalf of her brother Lovell after the death of their father.
+As well as interpreting their legacy, the centre contains many books and artefacts associated with the family.
+It also houses the extensive ancestral Edgeworth Portrait Gallery.

 The best way to keep in touch and to be aware of our events